 The LFS Program is a formula-based allocation provided to eligible jurisdictions for use on allowable transportation planning and implementation activities.
-It is funded through an eighteen percent (18%) allocation from Net Revenues and is distributed to eligible jurisdictions on a formula basis as determined by the following:
+It is intended to provide flexible funding to help jurisdictions keep up with the rising cost of repairing the aging street system.
+In addition, cities can use these funds for other local transportation needs such as residential street projects, traffic and pedestrian safety near schools, signal priority for emergency vehicles, etc. The LFS ProgramIt is funded through an eighteen percent (18%) allocation from Net Revenues and is distributed to eligible jurisdictions on a formula basis as determined by the following: